Australia Take Charge Of First Test After New Zealand Collapse - UrduPoint

 Tim Southee bowled Smith with his third ball, then had the out-of-form Labuschagne caught behind by Tom Blundell.

-Cameron Green earlier smashed an unbeaten 174 to claim only his second Test century, backing up the 114 he scored in India a year ago, as Australia raced to an imposing first-innings 383 before bowling out New Zealand for 179.
+Cameron Green earlier smashed an unbeaten 174 as Australia raced to an imposing first-innings 383, before bowling out New Zealand for 179.

-Green, 24, lit up the morning session in a superb 116-run last-wicket partnership with plucky Josh Hazlewood, who survived 62 balls for his 22.

-"It was good to be at the other end and watch that sort of innings," Hazlewood said of Green's performance.

-Glenn Phillips offered the most resistance before he was dismissed for 71, caught by Mitchell Starc off Hazlewood.
+Glenn Phillips offered the most resistance before he was dismissed for 71, caught by Mitchell Starc off a Josh Hazlewood delivery.
 Australia then quickly picked off New Zealand's tail.

 Phillips' sixth-wicket partnership of 84 with Tom Blundell (33) was the meagre highlight.